oasis-tcs/sarif-spec/EditorsReports/Editor's report 2019-01-09.md

 1. I made the following changes at editorial discretion:

+    1. [Issue #296](https://github.com/oasis-tcs/sarif-spec/issues/296): "Editorial: change examples from 'Code small' to 'Code' wherever possible"

+        For readability.

     1. [Issue #299](https://github.com/oasis-tcs/sarif-spec/issues/299): "Constraint on locations"

         The spec said that `location` had to have at least one of `fullyQualifiedLogicalName` or `logicalLocationIndex`.
         That's only true if the `location` object specifies logical location information, so say that.